immsrini/NewWebsite/_pages/about.md

 For over a decade, I have been an engaged IEEE volunteer, dedicating my efforts to the scientific community.
 I previously held the role of Vice-Chair for the Membership Development Committee in IEEE Region 7 (Canada).
 In 2020, I was elevated to the status of Senior Member (SMIEEE).

 Beyond my professional focus in CS/ML, I am deeply interested in the structure of economies, Bitcoin, the history of societies, the human condition, and South-Indian classical music.
-Some favorites artists: Maharajapuram Santhanam, E. Gayathri, Mohammed Rafi \& SPB.
+Some of my favorite artists: Maharajapuram Santhanam, E. Gayathri, U.Srinivas, Mohammed Rafi, and SPB.
 I dedicate a significant amount of time to horology and the appreciation of fine writing instruments.

 I am devoted to studying and practicing Sanatana Dharma and Vishistadvaitam as propounded by Bhashyakarar and Srimad Vedanta Desika under the [Rahasya-traya guruparamparai](https://www.andavan.org/).